kottans/frontend/tasks/memory-pair-game.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 [![Gitter][icon-chat]][chat]

-# Task 8: Memory – Pair Game
+# Memory – Pair Game

 We learned a lot, but now lets do some practice!